HackinKraken/Simple-Python-Programs/README.md

 # Simple-Python-Program
-Simple Python program that prints and asks for input
+Simple Python programs that I am creating as I re-familairize myself with Python